opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param dst: output array of the same size as ``src`` and ``CV_8U`` type.

+.. :param lower: the same as lowerb (documentation isn't required)
+.. :param upper: the same as upperb (documentation isn't required)

 The function checks the range as follows:

  * For every element of a single-channel input array: